medovob/workflowy-for-coders/README.md

+# WorkFLowy for Coders

-## A Google Chrome extension for WorkFlowy.com to add markdown support and syntax highlighting in notes
+**A Google Chrome extension for WorkFlowy.com to add markdown support and syntax highlighting in notes**

 Adds some style tweaks and minor features to the excellent WorkFlowy.com.
 When zoomed into a node, this extension will render markdown type syntax and add syntax highlighting to any code blocks within the node's notes.

     note: to edit notes use the keyboard shortcut (SHIFT+ENTER) or double-click the notes area

 Visit <http://daringfireball.net/projects/markdown/syntax> for markdown syntax guide

-###Installation
+##Installation

 Install via Google Chrome Store: <https://chrome.google.com/webstore/detail/hogpngcijkfmbfijfkaapeejhijipddp>

-### Update 5 Jan 2012
+## Update 5 Jan 2012

 By popular demand, I have removed all the unnecessary style modifications.

-### Credits:
+## Credits:

 Showdown - John Fraser - Javascript port of Markdown Showdown Copyright (c) 2007 John Fraser. http://www.attacklab.net/